-If your Internet Service Provider (ISP) gives you a permanently assigned IP address, you can register a domain name and have that name linked with your IP address by public Domain Name Servers (DNS).
+If your Internet Service Provider (ISP) gave you a permanently assigned IP address, you can register a domain name and have that name linked with your IP address by public Domain Name Servers (DNS).
 However, if your Internet account uses a dynamically assigned IP address, you do not know in advance what your IP address will be, and the address can change frequently.
-In this case, you can use a commercial dynamic DNS service, which will allow you to register your domain to their IP address, and will forward traffic directed at your domain to your frequently changing IP address.
+In this case, you can use a commercial Dynamic DNS service, which allows you to register your domain to their IP address, and forwards traffic directed at your domain to your frequently changing IP address.

-Note: If your ISP assigns a private WAN IP address (such as 192.168.x.x or 10.x.x.x), the dynamic DNS service will not work because private addresses are not routed on the Internet.
+Note: If your ISP assigns a private WAN IP address (such as 192.168.x.x or 10.x.x.x), the Dynamic DNS service will not work because private addresses are not routed on the Internet.

-Your router contains a client that can connect to the dynamic DNS service provided by DynDNS.org.
-You must first visit their website at www.dyndns.org and obtain an account and host name, which you will configure in the router.
-Then, whenever your ISP-assigned IP address changes, your router will automatically contact the dynamic DNS service provider, log in to your account, and register your new IP address.
-If your host name is hostname, you will be able to reach your router at hostname.dyndns.org.
+Your router contains a client that can connect to the Dynamic DNS service provided by DynDNS.org.
+You must first visit their website at www.dyndns.org and obtain an account and host name, which you specify in the router.
+Then, whenever your ISP-assigned IP address changes, your router automatically contacts the Dynamic DNS service provider, logs in to your account, and registers your new IP address.
+If your host name is hostname, for example, you can reach your router at hostname.dyndns.org.

-From the main menu of the browser interface, under Advanced, click on Dynamic DNS to view the Dynamic DNS menu.
+From the main menu of the browser interface, under Advanced, select Dynamic DNS to display the Dynamic DNS screen.